All my cell phones

 Siemens C45

-My second cell phone was a light grey Sony Ericsson phone (either T or K series, I don’t remember), and I got it in 2004.
+After four years, my second cell phone was a light grey Sony Ericsson phone, and I got it in late June, 2005.
+Image without description

 The third phone was Nokia 3120c, which I acquired on July 22 2008.
 I was very happy with this one, because it was a very small and handy device, which reminded me a little of my first cell phone.
 The price was 1399 DKK.